 Conducting performance discussions

-In the traditional paradigms of personnel work, performance appraisals with interviews and evaluations are planned – often positioned as “annual meetings”.
-A judging “superior” with a “subordinate” to be judged – in practice often inhibited, alienating and counterproductive: cramp and struggle.
-And tomorrow the performance will be right – really?
+In traditional HR paradigms, performance appraisals are scheduled with interviews and evaluations – often positioned as an “annual appraisal”.
+An assessing “superior” with a “subordinate” to be assessed – in practice often uptight, alienating and counterproductive: cramp and struggle.
+And then tomorrow the performance is right – really?

 How good are you as a team leader?